RoyalHighgrass/QVM-Manager/README.md

 sudo chmod +x QVM/config.sh
 ./QVM/config.sh | tee -a ~/qvm_config_log.txt
 ```
-The final command runs the config script and creates a log file for help with debugging.
+The final command runs the config script and creates a log file in the users home directory for help with debugging.

 ## Requirements